thevxn/swis-api/README.md

 `swapi` is a condensated data structure tree made into an Information System (IS) environment.
 It works as an independent in-memory database/cache for generic system components like `users`, `roles`, `projects`, `business_entities` and many more.
 Primarily, it is meant to be used in Docker as all components are written to work out of the box when there (no go runtime installment needed when run in Docker).

-Reaad more in a short article on `swapi`:
+Read more in a short article on `swapi`:

 + https://krusty.space/projects/swis-api